Albert Einstein once said, "It's not that I'm so smart, it's just that I stay with problems longer." This quote exemplifies the concept of grit.

 Anders Ericsson, a performance psychologist the coauthor of Peak Performance, argues that 10,000 hours of practice is required to be considered an expert at something.
 While this number is debatable, it represents the need to build skill on top of natural talent and to focus a lot of time and energy to this skill development.

-Erickson & Pool (2016) agrees with Duckworth, arguing that skill has less to do with natural talents and more to do with what he terms 'deliberate practice.'
+Ericsson & Pool (2016) agrees with Duckworth, arguing that skill has less to do with natural talents and more to do with what he terms 'deliberate practice.'
 Ericsson differentiates between three types of practice.
-First, Naïve Practice is what we engage in for our own enjoyment., Think of someone shooting hoops with friends.
+First, Naïve Practice is what we engage in for its intrinsic value - for our own enjoyment.
+Think of someone shooting hoops with friends.
 Had this been a game where score was being kept and a winner announced at the end, we would engage in what Ericsson refers to as Static Practice.
 This is what we do when we perform - we use all of our best skills, try to amplify our strengths and minimize our weaknesses.
 Static Practice means practicing at our peak.

 When a therapist conducts therapy, a surgeon removes your appendix, or your child's teacher talks to their students about the concept of addition and subtraction, they are performing the skills they developed but are not developing new skills or polishing old ones.
 Static practice means performing at your peak.